A snapshot: schools in Bahrain that are considered (but not necessarily chosen) by English-speaking expats.

 Schools selected for full GSGI review are noted with next to their names.

-By full GSGI review, we mean the school write-ups that are completely selected, researched, visited and written by our own editors.
-Our final write-ups take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details descend on the school for an exhaustive visit.
+By full GSGI review, we mean school write-ups that are completely selected, researched, visited and written by our own editors.
+Our final reviews take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details and descend on the school for an exhaustive visit.
 We are aware of the other schools on this page and we continually add or remove schools, as deemed appropriate.

-National Curriculum for England, GCSEs, IGCSEs, A levels, IB Diploma; ages 3-18; co-ed; independent non-profit day school.
+National Curriculum for England/ I/GCSE / A Level/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 2,330 students

 Click here to read our full review of St. Christopher's School.

 Established in 2008, on an enclosed site in Janabiya, to fill the gap caused by limited SEN departments in local schools.
 Catering for a wide range of needs, including Down’s Syndrome, Autism and ADHD.
-All lessons in English, taught by mainly expat staff with western qualifications in special needs teaching.
+All lessons in English, taught by mainly expat staff, with western qualifications in special needs teaching.

 Click here to read our full review of the Children's Academy of Bahrain.